zwettemaan/CRDT_ES/scripts/docs.md

 <a name="module_crdtes..getBooleanFromINI"></a>

 ### crdtes~getBooleanFromINI(in_value) ⇒ <code>boolean</code>
-Interpret a value in the INI file as a boolean.
+Interpret a value extracted from some INI data as a boolean.
 Things like y, n, yes, no, true, false, t, f, 0, 1

 **Kind**: inner method of [<code>crdtes</code>](#module_crdtes)
 **Returns**: <code>boolean</code> - value